Ke'Bryan Hayes Player Props: Pirates vs. Nationals

 Ke'Bryan Hayes At The Plate

-- Hayes is hitting .229 with seven doubles, two triples, a home run and nine walks.
+- Hayes is batting .240 with eight doubles, two triples, a home run and 10 walks.

-- He has homered in one of 25 games, and in 0.9% of his plate appearances.
+- In six games this year (22.2%), Hayes has picked up an RBI, including two games with multiple runs batted in.

-- Hayes has driven in a run in six games this season (24.0%), including two games with multiple runs batted in.
+- He has scored in 48.1% of his games this year, with two or more runs scored in 14.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.